 Pre-veterinary students at Daemen College typically major in Biology or Biochemistry as these majors include all of the courses required for acceptance into veterinary medical school.
 The program provides students with a strong scientific background leading to success in their professional program.

-- Students gain hands-on experience conducting research with a faculty mentor for two years and completing a senior thesis based on their research.
+- Students gain hands-on experience conducting research with a faculty mentor for two years and complete a senior thesis based on their research.

 - Study abroad experiences are also encouraged to enhance global and cultural awareness.